Table of Contents

 Cooling Off at the Waterfall in Bryce Canyon

-Along the trek, it s marked with interpretive signs that provided information about the geology, plants, and history of the area.
+Along the trek, it s marked with interpretive signs that provide information about the geology, plants, and history of the area.
 These signs offer educational insights into the unique features of the trail.

-We headed back down the trail, walking toward the waterfalls.
-As you walk the trail to the falls, you hear the sounds of the stream.
-The view of the Waterfall from the trail was exquisite with the Hoodoos behind it.
+We headed back down the trail, walking toward the waterfall.
+As you walk the trail to the falls, you hear the sound of the stream.
+The view of the waterfall from the trail was exquisite, with the hoodoos behind it.
 The falls cascade 15 feet over a ledge into a circular plunge pool.
 You can walk to the top of the stream, but we opted to walk under the falls-soaking our heads to cool off in the super cold water.
 This trail is definitely worth checking out, provided you have the time.
 You get a fresh perspective of the canyon on this trail.

-This was our favorite trail of the park.
-Descending into the heart of the canyon, the Navajo loop 1.3-mile loop ultimately ends at Sunset Point.
-We started the hike late in the afternoon, the heat of the day was already upon us.
+This was our favorite trail in the park.
+Descending into the heart of the canyon, the Navajo Loop is a 1.3-mile loop, ultimately ends at Sunset Point.
+We started the hike late in the afternoon.
+The heat of the day was already upon us.
 Bring proper footwear!
 Saw many people slipping and struggling as they wore flip-flops or loose-fitting sandals.
 You really should have sturdy walking or hiking shoes as the trail is loose dirt.
 A quality trekking stick would be advisable on the switchbacks.

 Hiking into The Amphitheater

 This hike took us into the heart of the amphitheater.
-We recomment having a refillable water bottle to quench your thirst in the heat.
-The hot dry air can take its toll in the summer if you don’t hydrate.
+We recommend having a refillable water bottle to quench your thirst in the heat.
+The hot, dry air can take its toll in the summer if you don’t hydrate.

 The Ultimate Bryce Canyon Hiking Adventures